inaimathi/langnostic/drafts/working-out-ai-safety-beliefs.md

 ## Can we mitigate the risks, tradeoffs or downsides at all?

 The "easy" disagreements are going to have the shape of "here are approaches we might use to steer AIs better, account for them".
-There _are_ some alignment technologies, some policy choices that we can make and some technical choices we can make that can have a positive effect on the impact of AIs in the world.
+There are technical approaches intended to improve alignment, policy interventions intended to reduce risks, and architectural/deployment choices intended that can have a positive effect on the impact of AIs in the world.

 ## Can we mitigate them enough to materially change the outcome?